-While vaginal bleeding after sex can be alarming, it’s also fairly common -- affecting up to 9% of menstruating women -- and probably no cause for concern.
-But it can also be caused by an infection, and in rare cases, it's a sign of cervical cancer.
+While vaginal bleeding after sex can be scary, it’s also fairly common.
+It affects up to 9% of menstruating women.
+There’s probably no cause for concern.
+But it can also result from an infection.
+In rare cases, it's a sign of cervical cancer.

 One of those causes is cervical inflammation, or cervicitis.
 It can be ongoing and totally harmless, or it can happen because of a sexually transmitted infection that you need to get treated, like chlamydia or gonorrhea.
 Both types of cervical inflammation can cause bleeding after sex.

 A second common reason for bleeding after sex are cervical polyps.
-They are growths that are usually small -- about 1 to 2 centimeters -- that often appear on the cervix where it connects to the vagina.
-Most aren’t cancerous, and a doctor can remove them during an appointment.
+These growths are usually small -- about 1 to 2 centimeters.
+They often appear on your cervix where it connects to the vagina.
+Most aren’t cancerous.
+Your doctor can remove them during an appointment.

 Other causes of vaginal bleeding after sex include:

 - Friction during sex or not enough lubrication

 - Normal uterine bleeding if you're just beginning your period or if it’s just ended

 - Genital sores caused by herpes or another condition